Business Glossary

 As soon as HMRC receives enough information, they will supply the correct tax code to the employer.

-What is the right tax code for self-employment?
+Finding the right tax code for self-employment

 If you are a self-employed sole trader, you will not have a tax code.
 A tax code is used by HMRC to instruct employers how much tax needs to be deducted from their wages.
 When you are self-employed your tax is instead calculated via your self-assessment.